Virginia Lt. Gov. Fairfax says eyewitness backs up his story

 RICHMOND, Va.
 (AP) - An attorney for Virginia Lt.
 Gov. Justin Fairfax says there’s a witness who can corroborate his story that he did not rape a woman while they were students at Duke University nearly 20 years ago.

-Fairfax lawyer Barry Pollack sent a letter Tuesday to Durham County District Attorney Satana Deberry saying the unnamed witness “has stated unequivocally” that the allegations made against Fairfax are false.
+Fairfax lawyer Barry Pollack sent a letter Tuesday to a North Carolina prosecutor saying the unnamed witness “has stated unequivocally” that the allegations made against Fairfax are false.

-Meredith Watson is one of two women who have publicly accused Fairfax of sexual assault.
-She said Fairfax carried out a “premeditated and aggressive assault” in a Duke fraternity house in 2000.
+Once a rising star among Virginia Democrats, Fairfax has fended off widespread calls for his resignation after two women came forward in February and accused him of sexual assault.

-Pollack said the witness is willing to tell law enforcement officials that he saw Watson initiate the sexual encounter.
-Pollack declined to name the witness.
+Fairfax has said both encounters were consensual and asked prosecutors in Boston and North Carolina, where the accusers say the assaults occurred, to investigate.
+The women have both called for a bipartisan hearing at the Virginia General Assembly, which Fairfax and Democratic lawmakers have opposed.

+Meredith Watson has said Fairfax carried out a “premeditated and aggressive assault” in a Duke fraternity house in 2000.
 The Associated Press generally doesn’t name people who say they are victims of sexual assault, but Watson has come forward voluntarily.

 Copyright © 2019 The Washington Times, LLC.